 This post may contain affiliate links.
 We earn a commission when using these links.
 Learn more

-Netflix, Hulu, HBO Max, Peacock, Prime Video, Disney+, and the list goes on.
-If you thought you were already suffering from so-called subscriber fatigue, then you might want to look away now as the list below includes more than ninety free and paid streaming services you can watch right now.
+Netflix, Hulu, HBO Max, Peacock, Prime Video, Disney+, and the streaming services just keep coming.
+If you thought you were already suffering from so-called subscriber fatigue, then you might want to look away now as the list below includes more than ninety free and paid services you can watch right now.

 Pause for a moment and imagine having to sign up, manage payments, and change between apps for more than ninety different streaming services.
 If that all sounds a bit too much, that’s because it is.
 In fact, there are so many streaming services now that it’s almost impossible to keep track.
-What’s more, the list below doesn’t include any streaming service that is not accessible in the United States.
+What’s more, the list below doesn’t include any streaming services that are only available outside the United States.
 On a positive note, you might just find your next favorite streaming service before you make it to the end of the list.

 Before going any further, this list excludes any service that’s solely considered to be a digital rental or storage shop (Google Play Movies), services that have already closed down (PlayStation Vue), and any that just looked a little less legit than they should.

 Every streaming service summary

 For quick and easy reference, the table below includes every service mentioned in this list.
 However, following the table is a brief synopsis of each service, including the current subscription price.
 This streaming services list is alphabetical, as that’s probably the easiest way to actually process the list, as well as the easiest way for new ones to be added.

 |Apple TV+||F1 TV||Hulu Live TV||Pantaflix||The CW|

 |Amazon Prime Video||Facebook Watch||IMDb TV||Paramount+||The Roku Channel|

 |Blaze TV||Frndly TV||KlowdTV||Philo||UP Faith & Family|